dncloud/aquaerox/README.md

 Compatibility
 -------------
 Only known to support the Aquaero 6.
 May support other devices.
 Use at your own risk.
+Write Support is comming soon... end of Year.
+Currenty only works in read mode.

 Usage
 -----